damydavo/ApiDevAssignment/README.md

 2. cd books to get the api consumption
 3. cd ..
 4. cd v1 to get the api CRUD
-5. npm install
+5. npm install....to install dependencies
-6. npm app.js
+6. node app.js....to start the server

 # MVC
 Strictly Postman, No need of view